astropy/astropy/docs/development/releasing.rst

    open a PR to the astropy *main* branch.
 Also make sure you cherry-pick the commit updating the ``.mailmap`` and ``docs/credits.rst`` files to the *main* branch in a separate PR.

+#.
+Turn off any branch protection you might have enabled in
+   :ref:`release-procedure-restrict-branch`.

 #. ``conda-forge`` has a bot that automatically opens
    a PR from a new PyPI (stable) release, which you need to follow up on and